Master of Business Administration — Online MBA

 Strategic Leadership Concentration

-The strategic leadership concentration consists of the following one course, as well as two courses from other degree options.
+The strategic leadership concentration consists of three of the following five courses, as well as two courses from other degree options.

-Advanced Topics in Leadership and Teams, 3 Credits
+Advanced Topics in Leadership and Teams (required), 3 Credits

 Offers an in-depth perspective of leadership and an analysis of teams and teamwork.
 Emphasizes the practical application of theoretical concepts.
 Prerequisite: Leadership and Organizational Behavior